luzhzhsoft/spotbugs-maven-alpine/README.md

 ### info

-use maven-alpine and spotbugs and security-plugin
+a spotbugs with maven-alpine , spotbugs and findsecbugs-plugin